sesamyab/auth/README.md

 The certificates are stored in KV storage and are used to sign the tokens.
 They are rotated once per day and the last two certificates are kept in storage.

-### Clients

-The clients are stored in KV storage and contain the client id and the client secret.
-They are stored as snapshots together with the tenant data.

 ## Durable Objects Entities

-### Users

-The users are stored in durable objects and contain the user profile and the login methods.
-When a user is updated it sends a message to the user queue to sync the user data to the SQLite database.

 # Linking accounts